-However, when used appropriately, Artisan’s Gold highlights and enhances the quality and exclusivity of the product.
+However, when used appropriately, Artisan’s Gold highlights and enhances the product’s quality and exclusivity.
 It makes the buyer believe that they are paying an excessive amount to receive a product worth every penny.

 For instance, Rolex, a status symbol amongst Men, has one of its most beautiful watches, a Gold Rolex, packaged in Artisan’s Gold to convey its worth.

 If you are aiming for subtlety and a feeling of reservedness, Tornado gray is the way to go.
 It is a color that is most often used in the background and does not incite any particular beliefs or emotions on its own unless paired with another sparkling color.